lucaslopez/grunt-output/README.md

 Type: `String`
 Default value: `'log'`

 Which grunt object use to log (either 'log' or 'verbose').
-More information about them can be found in http://gruntjs.com/api/grunt.log
+More information about them can be found at the [Grunt API website](http://gruntjs.com/api/grunt.log)

 #### options.func
 Type: `String`
 Default value: `'writeln'`

 Which of the grunt object's functions use to log.
-More information about them can be found in http://gruntjs.com/api/grunt.log
+More information about them can be found at the [Grunt API website](http://gruntjs.com/api/grunt.log)

 #### options.before
 Type: `String`